FacundoPucheta/FacundoPucheta/README.md

 <br>
-<p style="text-align: right;">As a developer, I find great enjoyment in being in contact with technology and have a strong interest in continuous learning and evolving alongside it. 💡</i></p>
+<p style="text-align: right;">As a developer, I find great enjoyment in being in contact with technology and have a strong interest in continuous learning and transitioning to QA Testing 💡</i></p>
 <br>
-<i>I consider myself a quick learner, someone who is adaptable to changes, and who thrives on thinking outside the box and solving problems.. </i> </p>
+<i>I consider myself a quick learner, someone who is adaptable to changes, and who thrives on thinking outside the box and identifying issues with a keen eye.. </i> </p>
 <br>
 <br>
 <table align="center">